 April 15, 1861 – During the Civil War, Fort Macon, N.C. was seized by North Carolina State Troops.

-April 15, 1861 – During the Civil War, skirmishes were in the Arizona Territory with Indians near Tucson, Az. at Picacho Pass; at Lost Creek, Mo.; in the vicinity of Peralta in the New Mexico Territory; near Pea Ridge, Tenn.; near Bealton, Va.
+April 15, 1861 – During the Civil War, skirmishes were fought in the Arizona Territory with Indians near Tucson, Az. at Picacho Pass; at Lost Creek, Mo.; in the vicinity of Peralta in the New Mexico Territory; near Pea Ridge, Tenn.; near Bealton, Va.

 April 15, 1862 – During the Civil War, a 23-day Federal operation between Courtland, Ala. and Tupelo, Miss. began.
 A 17-day Federal operation from Corinth, Miss. to Courtland, Ala. also began.

 April 15, 1862 – During the Civil war, skirmishes were fought in Pike County, Ky. at Piketon; opposite Vicksburg, Miss. near Bayou Vidal, La., at Dunbar’s Plantation; and in the vicinity of Suffolk, Va.
-Franklin, La. was occupied by Federal forces, and the Confederate seige of Washington, N.C. was raised.
+Franklin, La. was occupied by Federal forces, and the Confederate siege of Washington, N.C. was raised.
 A Federal operation between La Grange and Saulsbury, Tenn. was also conducted.

 April 15, 1864 – During the Civil War, Union General Frederick Steele captured Camden, Arkansas.